Gabiz053/chatbot-LAREDO/README.md

 # LaredocMind

-## Description
+## Overview

-LaredocMind is an intelligent chatbot platform that enables users to interact with documents and data through a modern web interface and a powerful backend.
-The application consists of two main parts:
+LaredocMind is an intelligent chatbot platform that enables users to interact with their own documents and data through a modern web interface and a powerful backend.
+The project is split into two main parts:
-- **Frontend:** User interface built with React and Tailwind CSS.
+- **Frontend:** A React + Tailwind CSS web widget, distributed as an npm package.
-- **Backend:** Python-based REST API that handles conversational logic, document processing, and AI model integration.
+- **Backend:** A Python REST API for conversational logic, document processing, and AI model integration.

-This solution is designed to facilitate information retrieval, analysis, and management, allowing users to get contextual and accurate answers from their own documents.

 ---

-## Quick Setup & Run
+## Quick Setup

 ### Prerequisites
-- **Python 3.13+** for the backend.
+- **Python 3.11** (required for backend, must be available as `py -3.11`)
-- **Node.js** (v22 or higher) aditional tools option not needed.
+- **Node.js** (LTS recommended, required for frontend and npm scripts)
+- **winget** (for automatic dependency installation on Windows)

-### 1. Clone the repository and enter the main folder
+### 1. Clone the repository
 ```sh
 cd LaredocMind
 ```